derekdainys/fg-config-tools/README.md

 They either provide a way to add elements or to remove them from the configuration.

-This is a tool that can take two configurations(running and candidate) and show the exact path needed to go from the running configuration to candidate configuration.
+This is a tool that can take two configurations(current and candidate) and show the exact path needed to go from the current configuration to candidate configuration.
 Including removing unnecessary elements.

 It only provides the path needed to make the change on the device.
 It does not push configurations to devices this would need to be handled by some other library or tool.